Welcome to Queen Elizabeth National Park Uganda

 Every week, at least 14 domestic flights and 0 international flights depart from Gulu Airport.

 Every week, at least 14 domestic flights and 0 international flights depart from Kasese Airport.

 English is the national language.
 There are other local languages like luganda, runyankore, lusoga, luo, runyakitara, lugisu, lugbara and many more spoken by different tribes in Uganda.
 For those who can only communicate using languages like Chinese, Germany, French, Arabic and others, we can organize special interpreters for them while taking their tours in Uganda.

 Uganda’s Climate - Uganda Travel Information

 Uganda’s climate is humid; it combines hotness and coldness in some parts.
 Uganda has dry spells from June-September and rains from November to mid-January and many rains from March-June but at times such seasons change unexpectedly.

 Uganda travel clothing/dress

-Carry along lightweight, washable clothes plus a coat, jacket or sweater for morning wildlife game drives or any cold as a result of any weather changes.
+Carry along with lightweight, washable clothes plus a coat, jacket or sweater for morning wildlife game drives or any cold as a result of any weather changes.
 Items like sunhat, sunglasses and sunscreen etc. are also important.
-Trousers or long sleeved shirts save you from dangers of insect bites.
+Trousers or long-sleeved shirts save you from the dangers of insect bites.
 Any other form of dressing by one’s preference is good as long as it isn’t offensive for public displeasure.
-Women travelers need to carry a wrap to cover legs in the village and towns.
+Women travellers need to carry a wrap to cover legs in the village and towns.
 At Lodges and hotels with swimming pools, better to carry a swimsuit along with you.